Mount Field and Cradle Mountain: exploring and hiking

 Lake St Clair

-We took the 20-minute ferry from Cynthia Bay to Echo Point Walker’s Hut and then walked back.
-The 11-kilometre hike takes 3–5 hours and includes steep hill sections and a rough surface.
-It is mostly through rainforest and close to the lake.
+We took the 20-minute ferry from Cynthia Bay to Echo Point Walker's Hut and then walked back.
+The walk is 11 km long and takes 3–5 hours, with steep hill sections and a rough surface.
+It is close to the lake shore, and mostly through rainforest.

 Leatherwood flowers.